 Finding the Right Therapist for You

 While they are not always easy to find, great therapists do exist.
-Academic degrees, even lots of very impressive ones, do not make a good therapist.
 Look for a psychotherapist or counselor who is deeply empathetic, heart-centered and intuitive.
 They will create an environment in which you feel welcome, safe and free from judgment.
 However, remember that no person is perfect and in any case that you feel unsafe or judged (or if anything else doesn’t feel right), be certain to state your experience to the therapist.
 Often the most valuable insights and healing take place when difficulties arise in the therapist-client relationship, though the therapist needs to willingly reflect on themselves and genuinely share and resolve their own feelings within the therapeutic relationship.
 With this in mind, realize that conflict will arise at times within yourself or with the therapist, but it should not be an immediate signal to run from the relationship and quit the therapy, as often these are the times when great breakthroughs will occur.

 I recommend a therapist who will help you to see your innate goodness; after all, you’ve likely been doing the best you can with what you’ve been given.
 A very skillful therapist can help you leave the past behind and become fully empowered in the present to live the life you deserve.
 They will encourage you to nurture yourself, and to have a daily practice where you can be in silence and invite deep relaxation.
 Your life will begin to move and transform in ways that free you.
 You’ll let go of guilt, shame and fear.
 You’ll start to look at life differently.
 Your hope and faith will rise and positive changes will begin happening in your life and relationships.
 Blocks will melt away, your life will become more productive and your relationships more fulfilling.
 Eventually you find yourself feeling freer and forgiving others, even if little to nothing may have changed in the lives of the other people in your life.